evelynlie/Loop-Web/README.md

 ## Overview
 Loop Cinemas is a long running cinema operator with several cinema locations around Australia.
 They focus on a premium, unique experience and bringing community into their cinema experiences.
 In addition to displaying the latest and greatest films, Loop also holds a few community events, art shows and the like at their locations.

-Loop Web will help potential customers discover upcoming films, session times and see ratings and reviews from other moviegoers.
+Loop Web will help customers discover currently playing films as well as its session times, and see ratings and reviews from other moviegoers.

-An Admin Dashboard is also created to allow Loop Cinemas admin to create, edit, and delete movie information that is displayed on Loop Web.
+An admin dashboard is also created to allow Loop Cinemas admin to create, edit, and delete movie information that is displayed on Loop Web.
+Moreover, admin will have the feature to block and unblock users from writing a review on Loop Web, as well as delete reviews that are deemed inappropriate.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).